mernxl/ansible-terraform/README.md

 - You can also pass in a location to the variables file through `terraform_tvars_files`.

 Example

-1. Passing in `extra-vars` as `, "terraform_tvars": { "nginx_container_name": "nginx-changed" }` will change the nginx container name in the remote instances.
+1. Passing in `extra-vars` as `"terraform_tvars": { "nginx_container_name": "nginx-changed" }` will change the nginx container name in the remote instances.
-1. For the case with a .tvars file for any environment, run terraform with the following `extra-vars` parameter `, "terraform_tvars_files": "../relative/path/to.tvars" }`
+1. For the case with a .tvars file for any environment, run terraform with the following `extra-vars` parameter `"terraform_tvars_files": "../relative/path/to.tvars" `

 #### Deploying to Different Environments